 Clearly, while many parents may want their babies to sleep through the night, it is very unusual.
 It may also be risky until a baby is older.
 Some research on Sudden Infant Death Syndrome (SIDS) suggests that infants who are more arousable may have increased protection from SIDS.[xix],[xx],[xxi] More research is needed to determine all the factors in this devastating occurrence.
 However, we do know that breastfeeding is an important means of helping protect your infant against SIDS.
 A careful review of 288 studies on SIDS and breastfeeding and meta-analysis of 18 of those studies showed that breastfeeding protects babies against SIDS, and exclusive breastfeeding increases the protective effect.[xxii]

-You are giving your baby the best start in life by breastfeeding him or her.
+You are giving your baby the best start in life by breastfeeding them.
 Nursing at night is part of that gift, yet we well know how hard it can be!
 If you are struggling with fatigue, La Leche League Leaders have information and ideas for maximizing your sleep that may be helpful.
 Please check our map to find a Leader near you!

 I’m not sure I’m making enough milk—my baby is fussy, or my breasts aren’t getting full anymore!
 How can I increase my milk supply?

 First, it is very common for your breasts to stop becoming engorged after the first few weeks (or sometimes even sooner).
-If you have been nursing your baby 8 to 12 times a day, she’s producing plenty of wet and poopy diapers, she’s gaining weight as she should, and she’s meeting her developmental milestones, be happy with not becoming engorged—it means that your body has figured out how much milk is the right amount to make for now!
-Simply continue nursing your baby when she signals hunger cues, and your body will know how much milk is needed.
+If you have been nursing your baby 8 to 12 times a day, they’re producing plenty of wet and poopy diapers, they’re gaining weight as they should, and they’re meeting their developmental milestones, be happy with not becoming engorged—it means that your body has figured out how much milk is the right amount to make for now!
+Simply continue nursing your baby when they signals hunger cues, and your body will know how much milk is needed.

-People say I’m spoiling my baby by nursing her/him too often.
+People say I’m spoiling my baby by nursing them too often.
 How often is right?

 At this age, babies really can’t be spoiled, as they haven’t learned to want things yet—they simply have needs.
 They have only one way of communicating their needs—through their feeding cues or their crying—and those needs are all about hunger or discomfort of one type or another.
 Even their need for you is a need, not a want.

 Remember, as we said in response to another question, nursing your baby offers your baby food, water, and you—and all three are very important to your baby.
-Sometimes he may be hungry, other times she may be thirsty, and all of the time he or she will need closeness with you.
+Sometimes they may be hungry, other times they may be thirsty, and all of the time they will need closeness with you.
 Breastfeeding a baby is as much about fulfilling that need for closeness as it is about feeding.

 Why does my baby suddenly want to breastfeed constantly?

 Babies’ growth and development in the first year of life does not occur in a straight line; rather, it occurs in leaps and bounds and spurts with pauses in between.
-The first two months after birth are a time of the most rapid growth your baby will experience in her first year.
-Up until about five weeks of age, your baby is working on building your milk supply and her capacity for taking in milk, then she’s working on growing fast for the next several weeks.
-There will be days when she seems to do nothing but eat!
-Fortunately, every time you nurse her, you will be telling your body to make more milk.
+The first two months after birth are a time of the most rapid growth your baby will experience in their first year.
+Up until about five weeks of age, your baby is working on building your milk supply and her capacity for taking in milk, then they’re working on growing fast for the next several weeks.
+There will be days when they seem to do nothing but eat!
+Fortunately, every time you nurse them, you will be telling your body to make more milk.

 After that first two months, there may be a few other times when your baby seems to increase her nursing frequency and maybe her fussiness as well.
 Throughout the first year (as well as during other periods of development), needs for more food or fussiness may occur.
 Some people call these “growth spurts,” while others call them “wonder weeks.”
 In general, these seem to be times when your baby is going through another stage of development, either focusing on mental skills or motor skills.
-You may find that she wants to nurse constantly on days she’s’ been working hard at learning to push up on her knees, or crawl, or walk.
-You may also see this extra need for nursing come on days when she’s been very active mentally, babbling or trying to “talk” to you.
+You may find that your baby wants to nurse constantly on days they’ve been working hard at learning to push up on their knees, or crawl, or walk.
+You may also see this extra need for nursing come on days when they’ve been very active mentally, babbling or trying to “talk” to you.

 Another developmental event that may increase your baby’s nursing frequency is teething.
 This is because teething can make your baby’s jaws and gums ache.
 Your milk has components that act as pain relievers, and the act of nursing releases endorphins that can help decrease your baby’s pain.
 (This works for pain relief when your baby is being given vaccinations, too!)

-If your baby is right around six months of age, increased nursing can indicate he is about ready to start solids.
-Can he sit up on his own?
-Can he pick up small objects between his thumb and forefinger?
-If you try to put something in his mouth, does he push it right back out with his tongue?
+If your baby is right around six months of age, increased nursing can indicate they’re about ready to start solids.
+Can they sit up on their own?
+Can they pick up small objects between their thumb and forefinger?
+If you try to put something in their mouth, do they push it right back out with their tongue?
 If the answers to the first two questions are “yes,” and the answer to the third question is “no,” then your baby is likely to be ready to start solids (and begin the weaning journey).
 Please see our information on starting solids.

 Am I making too much milk?
 My baby seems to be choking!
 Do I need to nurse less often?